Kefkius/clamspeech-standard/README.md

 ## Rationale

 Variable length integers are used in application identifiers because we make no assumptions about the amount of identifiers that will be needed.
-It's also intuitive to use them in payloads, especially given the proposed changes in the "Changes to Clam Client" section.
+It's also intuitive to use them in payloads.

 ## Changes to Clam Client